 1. Visit Panama’s star attraction: The Panama Canal

 Whether you’re travelling with or without kids, the Panama Canal should be at the top of your list of things to see in Panama City.
 Nobody should pass through the nation’s capital without getting up and close to this remarkable landmark of ambition, persistence and engineering.
 One of the best places to see it and to learn about its history is at the Miraflores Visitors Centre.
 Kids will enjoy waving to passengers on cruise ships and navigating their own tanker through the locks (on a simulator!).

 2. Wander the streets of Casco Viejo

 The UNESCO protected Casco Viejo is the atmospheric old quarter and a wonderful place to spend half a day.
-Also known as Casco Antiguo or San Felipe, the neighborhood was founded in 1673 after the English pirate, Henry Morgan sacked Panama Viejo (the original Panama City on the other side of the bay).
+Also known as Casco Antiguo or San Felipe, the neighborhood was founded in 1673 after the Welsh pirate, Henry Morgan sacked Panama Viejo (the original Panama City on the other side of the bay).
 Teeming with restaurants, cafes, boutique shops and art galleries, it’s my favourite district in Panama City and easy to cover on foot.
 (A more in-depth guide to Casco Viejo is in the pipeline!)